guxm2021/SVT_SpeechBrain/README.md

 ## License
-AV_SVT is released under the Apache License, version 2.0.
+SVT_SpeechBrain is released under the Apache License, version 2.0.